jonnyblevins/BI-Analyst-Skills-Project/6_The_Ask.md

 ### Assuming that the client is unfamiliar with the SDLC process, how would you orient them to feel comfortable with the process, to ensure they feel at ease when discussing their challenges and voicing their opinions?
 (planning :arrow_forward: design :arrow_forward: development :arrow_forward: testing :arrow_forward: deployment :arrow_forward: maintenance)
 <br>
 "We are currently in the planning phase.
-As part of discovery, it might seem like I'm asking a lot of questions, but I'm going to use that information to make sure the patrons neeeds' are met and the libary's needs are met to create the product you want as well as elevate the experience."
+As part of discovery, it might seem like I'm asking a lot of questions and I am.
+I aim to gain in-depth knowledge of your processes, operations, and needs and use that information to meet the requirements and elevate the experience for patrons and the library."

 ## 2. Stakeholder Disagreements
 ### What strategies would you utilize if there was disagreement between the stakeholders as to the ‘most important’ features in the system?
 Or how they should function?